alexmak001/dsc190-team3/readme.md

 ### Inputs

-Raceline - The optimal raceline also called the global raceline is the fastest and most efficient path to follow in a race.
+-Raceline - The optimal raceline also called the global raceline is the fastest and most efficient path to follow in a race.
 This is received as input to the package in a .csv format.

-Opponent Detection - Other race cars on the track are detected by fusing LiDAR depth perception and image recognition models.
+-Opponent Detection - Other race cars on the track are detected by fusing LiDAR depth perception and image recognition models.
 We get the following parameters for each opponent detected:

 - X: x-coord on map
 - Y: y-coord on map